Chorus: Multi-Teacher Pretraining for Holistic 3D Gaussian Scene Encoding: Method

 \subsection{3DGS-Aware Augmentations}

-\boldparagraph{Why point-cloud augmentations are suboptimal for 3DGS?} Point clouds augmentations (dropout, elastic distortions, color/geometry jitter, etc.) are designed for i.i.d.\ sets of points whose attributes (position, color) are direct observations of 3D geometry/appearance.
+\boldparagraph{Why are point-cloud augmentations suboptimal for 3DGS?} Point-cloud augmentations (dropout, elastic distortions, color/geometry jitter, etc.) are designed for i.i.d.\ sets of points whose attributes (position, color) are direct observations of 3D geometry/appearance.
 In contrast, a 3D Gaussian Splatting (3DGS) scene is an \emph{optimized} parameter space.
 Naïve point-cloud jitter alters $\alpha_i$ and $T_i$ in ways that are not motivated for splat-based rendering, and empirically we observe consistent performance drops when such jitter is applied to our encoder pretraining.

-\boldparagraph{Design principle.} We propose two augmentations that are \emph{3DGS-aware}: (i) a \emph{Rendering-Equivalent} perturbation, targeting for the augmented parameters that render approximately the same images, injects small, covariance-aware position noise primarily into low-opacity splats, and (ii) an \emph{Immature-Manifold} perturbation to mimic earlier (blurrier) stages of optimization, selectively inflates per-splat covariances.
+\boldparagraph{Design principle.} We propose two augmentations that are \emph{3DGS-aware}: (i) a \emph{Rendering-Equivalent} perturbation, which targets augmented parameters that render approximately the same images and injects small, covariance-aware position noise primarily into low-opacity splats; and (ii) an \emph{Immature-Manifold} perturbation, which mimics earlier (blurrier) stages of optimization by selectively inflating per-splat covariances.
 Both augmentations are grounded in the rendering equation~\cref{eq:3dgs_render} and the observed 3DGS optimization dynamics~\cite{kheradmand20243d,jung2024relaxing}; equations are provided in the supplement.